WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Quezzies.md

 ## If You Could Have A Traditional Superpower Which One
 ### If You Could Have Any
 #### But There Is One Guy Somewhere In The World Whos Power Is To Stop Yours
-## If You Were A Drink What Would You Be

 ## You Can Only Have One Food For The Rest Of Your Life Which One
 ### Now Say Something Other Than Pizza